(Helping Our Wolves Learn Northern State University)

 South Dakota state law requires all students to present proof of immunity to measles, mumps, and rubella (MMR) to enroll in classes.

 All of this information will come from Marty Sabolo, our director of Residence Life.
-Watch your email around June 20.
-You will receive a copy of the Residence Life policy that will outline what you can and cannot bring to campus to have in your room.
-This information will also be in the Residence Life section of your Virtual HOWL.
+Watch your email - you will receive a copy of the Residence Life policy that will outline what you can and cannot bring to campus to have in your room.
+This information will also be in the Residence Life portion of HOWL.

 Parents/guardians are invited to attend.
 Special sessions designed just for parents will familiarize them with this new environment and show them ways they can support your success!
 Due to COVID-19 and abiding by CDC guidelines, this year we ask that you do not bring more than two guests with you.

 Plan to be here for a full day.
 If you need testing or want in-depth tours or appointments, please allow more time.
 Check-in begins at 8:30 a.m. and the program will last until 4:30 p.m.
 Lunch will be served during the program.
 You'll receive a confirmation packet with complete schedule details about a week before your chosen HOWL date.
 A full schedule also will be available at check-in on the day of the event.
-If you have already completed the Virtual HOWL, your day will look a little different.
 Due to COVID-19, this schedule is subject to change.

 Aberdeen is at the intersection of highways U.S. 281 and U.S. 12.
 The NSU campus is between 12th and 15th avenues and Washington and State streets.
 Once on U.S. 12 - which is Aberdeen's main east-west thoroughfare, Sixth Avenue - turn south on Main Street, then east on 12th Avenue.
 The parking lot at Washington and 12th has designated visitor parking and will not be checked for parking permits on registration days.
 You'll find a campus map in your confirmation packet.
 Or, print a map HERE.